top of page

 N side of M-89 W of 48th or 58th St

-In 1898 District #2 was organized for HS.
+In 1898, District #2 was organized for High School.
 Up until that time the old building W of the village had school.
-In 1898 a new brick building was erected on the N side of Main St & the old school was abandoned.
-History of Allegan Co. p.
-529
+In 1898, a new brick building was erected on the N side of Main St & the old school was abandoned.
+History of Allegan County p.
+529. Open at least until 1960

 Allegan